alwaysbhavesh/MassMailDispatcher/README.md

 # MassMailDispatcher

-“The purpose of this project is to send huge bulk mail at a time.
-And also it can reduce having invalid mail.
+“The purpose of this project is to send huge bulk mail at a time, also it can reduce invalid input mail ids.
 This process will save the time.
 We can perform some following task on this project”

 I. Read the CSV file which contain huge no of mail ids.